Nahuan languages: Historical linguistic research

 Little work has been done in the way of the historical linguistics of Nahuatl proper or the Aztecan (nowadays often renamed Nahuan) branch of Uto-Aztecan.

-Lyle Campbell and Ronald W. Langacker (1978), in a paper whose focus was the internal reconstruction of the vowels of Proto-Aztecan (or Proto-Nahuan), made two proposals of lasting impact regarding the internal classification of the Aztecan branch.
+Lyle Campbell and Ronald W. Langacker, in a paper whose focus was the internal reconstruction of the vowels of Proto-Aztecan (or Proto-Nahuan), made two proposals of lasting impact regarding the internal classification of the Aztecan branch.
 They introduced the claim, which would quickly be received as proven beyond virtually any doubt, that the well known change of Proto-Uto-Aztecan /*/ta-// to /*/t͡ɬa-// was a development in Proto-Aztecan (Proto-Nahuan), not a later development in some dialects descended from Proto-Aztecan.

 Second, they adduced new arguments for dividing the branch in two subdivisions: Pochutec, whose sole member is the Pochutec language, which became extinct sometime in the 20th century, and General Aztec, which includes the Pipil language and all dialects spoken in Mexico which are clearly closely related to the extinct literary language, Classical Nahuatl.
 This binary division of Aztecan (Nahuan) was already the majority opinion among specialists, but Campbell and Langacker's new arguments were received as being compelling.
-Furthermore, in "adopt[ing] the term 'General Aztec' ", they may in fact have been the ones to introduce this designation.
-Part of their reconstruction of the Proto-Aztecan vowels was disputed by Dakin (1983).
+(Canger 1988:42-44) Furthermore, in "adopt[ing] the term 'General Aztec'", they may in fact have been the ones to introduce this designation.
+Part of their reconstruction of the Proto-Aztecan vowels was disputed by Dakin.